Understanding Docker Containerization

 Example: docker push thilaga/thilaga-image

-Basic commands which would help:
+Basic commands which would help:docker ps

-docker network inspect <bridge_sample>
+: List Docker network bridges.docker network inspect <bridge_sample>

-docker network rm <bridge_sample> docker stop <cont_id> docker rm <cont_name> docker rmi <image_name> docker logs <container_id>: Retrieve logs generated by a specific container.
+docker network rm <bridge_sample> docker stop <cont_id> docker rm <cont_name> docker rmi <image_name> docker logs <container_id>

-docker system prune: Clean up Docker environment by removing stopped containers, unused networks, dangling images, and build cache.
+Clean up Docker environment by removing stopped containers, unused networks, dangling images, and build cache.

 Docker swarm - Docker is a platform where you can create container and run in isolation manner whereas docker swarm is used to manage and orchestrate containers.